For outgoing traffic:

 No rules are needed here because the session is initiated from within the network.
 Disable all ALG / SIP functions and Application Control on the traffic to Telavox if this is in the firewall.
 These usually do more harm than good.

 Complete information about our network:

-If you bought Yealink or Gigaset from us, you also need to open up traffic to their server so that they can retrieve their settings correctly.
-The addresses of these are
+If you bought a Gigaset phone from us, you also need to open up traffic to their server so that they can retrieve their settings correctly.
+The addresses of these are:

 Below are the protocols used by equipment supplied by Telavox, as well as a description of their function.
 Different terminal types use different protocols, e.g. HTTPS is preferred for downloading software over e.g. TFTP and HTTP, but in cases where the terminal does not support HTTPS, one of the others is used.
 Telavox does not recommend blocking traffic to and from terminals based on ports and / or protocols, but rather chooses to trust all traffic to and from Telavox networks.
 Telavox also does not undertake to use only the protocols below for the future, so a restriction of permitted traffic through firewalls based on the following risks affecting delivered services in the event that the specification below changes.
 Note that the ports listed in all cases are receiver ports, as a rule rather than exceptions, the equipment uses randomly selected sender ports.